James Phang Wah: Release and criminal charges in Malaysia

 Phang was released on 20 December 2017.
 However, a day after his release, he faced charges of fraud which he committed in Malaysia.
 He was currently on trial for the crimes he committed in Malaysia.
 He was charged on 22 December 2017, for two counts of accepting deposits without a valid licence at Sunshine Empire's two premises in Kuala Lumpur, between 14 July 2006 and 17 October 2006, as well as between 18 October 2006 and 4 April 2008.

 Controversial claims

 During media interviews, Phang described himself as a legend and 'better than Warren Buffett'.
-However, his name has never appeared on the List of Singaporeans by net worth, which lists all the billionaires and millionaires in Singapore.
+However, his name has never appeared on the List of Singaporeans by net worth, which lists all the billionaires and in Singapore.
 It is also not known whether James Phang Wah has met Warren Buffett.

 In addition, Phang also claimed to have over one million students worldwide and to control more than US$300 million (S$439 million) in assets.
 Before his arrest and conviction, Phang emphasised that he 'would not harm anyone and my businesses are legal'.
 He also claimed that in his seminars, his loyal participants would also shout "Father, I love you!".